IHE/RAD.IMR/input/pagecontent/volume-1.md

 A FHIR server that provides the FHIR [Search](http://hl7.org/fhir/search.html) capability returns query responses with references to other resources, such as Patient, IMR Observation, IMR ImagingStudy, etc. To access the content of referenced resources, the requester will have to retrieve them separately.

 Optionally, a FHIR server may support the [_include](http://hl7.org/fhir/search.html#include) search result parameter.
 If the requester specifies this parameter in the search request, then the FHIR Server will include the specified referenced resources in the same response.
 The advantage is that the requester only needs to issue a single query request and the result will contain all the necessary data.
 The disadvantages are (1) the payload size may increase significantly, (2) the server will need to perform more work and may return the response slower, (3) it is an optional capability of the server so the requester cannot depend on it being available.

-#### 1:52.4.1.8 Deployment Considerations of IMR

-Since FHIR is an emerging technology in many existing deployments and IMR is built on FHIR, several considerations should be taken when deploying IMR in an existing environment:

-##### Deploying IMR in environment with existing FHIR infrastructure

-IMR can be deployed in an existing FHIR infrastructure.
-The existing FHIR Server can act as the Report Repository with some additional IMR specific support (e.g., handling of the DiagnosticReport.presentedForm).
-New Report Creator, Report Reader and Rendered Report Reader are introduced and they interact with the Report Repository.

-In this case, many of the *organizational* level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole` may already exist in the Report Repository.
-Therefore the Report Creator may search for these existing resources prior to creating the report.
-When the Report Creator eventually stores the multimedia report to the Report Repository, the FHIR bundle request would reference these existing organizational resources in the new IMR DiagnosticReport resource.

-##### Deploying IMR in environment without existing FHIR infrastructure

-IMR can be deployed in an environment without an existing FHIR infrastructure, or in an environment in which the existing FHIR infrastructure cannot be used.
-In this case, a new FHIR infrastructure is required.

-In this situation, although the *organizational* level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole` may already exist somewhere (e.g., in EMR), they may not exist in the new FHIR infrastructure used for IMR.
-There are two general approaches to address this situation:

-- Backfill the new FHIR infrastructure with these existing *organizational* level resources, and introduce a new method for ongoing synchronization.
-This is out of scope of IMR.
-- When the Report Creator stores the multimedia report to the Report Repository, it would use the `ifNoneExist` attribute in [Bundle.request](https://www.hl7.org/fhir/bundle.html) to specify conditional create.
-A separate method is still required for ongoing synchronization.

 ### 1:52.4.2 Use Cases